isomerpages/moe-ahmadibrahimsec/_useful-info/For Parents/Information on PLD Support.md

 ---
 # **School IT Support for Personal Learning Device (PLDs)**<br>

-Located at&nbsp;IT&nbsp;Office&nbsp;(Level 2, Outside Staff Room 1 near MeExpression)&nbsp;is the first point of contact for support of the PLDs.&nbsp;
+Located at&nbsp;IT&nbsp;Office&nbsp;(Level 2, Outside Staff Room 1 near MeExpression)&nbsp;is the first point of contact for support of the PLDs
 ### Operating Hours

 **During School Term**